Gpriznar/React/README.md

 # React
-**HighOnCoding** Recreation of the HighOnCoding website using React
+**HighOnCoding:** This site is the recreation of the HighOnCoding website using React